LuucasReis/Auto-search-job/README.md

 # Auto-search-job
-Automation login in linkedin and search for software engineering jobs.
+Automation login in linkedin and search for software engineering jobs using Selenium lib.